It is amazing how much a child can be entertained by a balloon, a piece of string, a straw and some masking tape.

-Basically you tie a thin cord to one point, you run it through a straw and hold on to the other end.
-Then blow up a balloon, don’t tie it off, tape it to the straw, do a countdown, let it go and wait for squeals of delight.
-What was neat was a few of our runs were not successful and we had to make adjustments (more taut of a line, less or more air in the balloon), which is the scientific method.
+You tie a thin cord to one point, run it through a straw, and hold on to the other end.
+Then blow up a balloon, don’t tie it off, tape it to the straw, do a countdown, let it go, and wait for squeals of delight.
+What was neat was a few of our runs were not successful and we had to make adjustments (making the line tauter, less or more air in the balloon), which is the scientific method.

 So when it worked it was even sweeter.

 This tome is a winning follow-up to Adamick’s first book, the how-to crafting and backyard building extravaganza called Dad’s Awesome Book of Projects.
-Each experiment it contains has a brief introduction, an explanation on why it works, a list of supplies, a step-by-step instruction and then a quick fact on how you can take it further.
+Each experiment it contains a brief introduction, an explanation of why it works, a list of supplies, step-by-step instructions and then a quick fact on how you can take it further.
 Most of the supplies are things found around the house or things that can be easily found in a grocery store.

 The experiments in Dad’s Book of Awesome Science Experiments are sorted by discipline: chemistry, biology, physics, planet Earth and the human body.
 Not only is this a great book to keep around for a rainy day, but it’s a nice reference to make an easy project for a science fair.
 I think we are going to try to make Ivory soap clouds next, but more likely we are going to do further testing with the Rocket Blasters.